 Directory information will not be released to the public without the consent of the parent or eligible student.
 Unless you object to the use of your child’s information for these limited purposes, the school will not need to ask your permission each time the district decides to use this information for the school-sponsored purposes.
 For more clarification see Appendix II.

-Nonschool Materials...from others
+Non-school Materials...from others

 Written or printed materials, handbills, photographs, pictures, films, tapes, or other visual or auditory materials not sponsored by the district or by a district-affiliated school-support organization will not be sold, circulated, distributed, or posted on any district premises by any district employee or by persons or groups not associated with the district, except as permitted by policy GKDA.
 To be considered for distribution, any non-school material must meet the limitations on content established in the policy, include the name of the sponsoring person or organization, and be submitted to the principal for prior review.
 The principal will approve or reject the materials within two school days of the time the materials are received.
 The requestor may appeal a rejection in accordance with the appropriate district complaint policy.
 [See policies at DGBA or GF.]